What is acid ceramidase deficiency?

 What causes acid ceramidase deficiency?

-Researchers have determined the location of the affected gene: on chromosome 8, region 8p22-821.3.
+Researchers have determined the location of the ASAH1 gene: chromosome 8, region 8p22-821.3.
 Chromosomes carry the genetic characteristics of individuals, contain thousands of genes each, and are located in the nucleus of all body cells.
 Human body cells normally have 23 pairs of chromosomes, so 46 chromosomes in total.
 Each chromosome has a short arm designated “p” and a long arm designated “q,” and then is divided even more into numbered bands.
 In this instance, the location of the mutated gene is a region on the short arm of chromosome 8, between bands 21.3 and 22.

 How is acid ceramidase deficiency diagnosed?